AveNyrh/AvenyrhEngine/README.md

 - Vector2 is a [x, y] representation

 - Input config is where you can define some custom keybindings

+## TO DO

+- Have a way to create scene files

+- Handle game UI in editor

+- Sprite editor, to seperate sprites from a spritesheet

+- Prefabs

+- Animation rework and animation editor

+- And a lot more

 # Misc